-Tips for Keeping Your Compost Pile From Smelling Bad
+Tips to Keep Your Compost From Smelling Bad

 There are a few general rules to composting.
-If you follow them, you shouldn't have many problems with odors:
+If you follow them, you shouldn't have any problems with odors.

 - Small pieces are better.
 If you can chop or shred things like leaves and vegetable scraps, that will help them break down faster and reduce the chance that your pile will turn into a moist, matted mess.